+- Student data including numbers on roll and the school census

+- The school budget, KPIs and benchmarking data

+- The Academy's staffing structure

+- Chief Finance Officer reports and management accounts

+- Premises surveys and plans

-- Student data including numbers on roll and the school census - The school budget, KPIs and benchmarking data - The Academy's staffing structure - Chief Finance Officer reports and management accounts - Audit and Responsible Officer reports - Tenders where required - · Various policies, including for Pay and Investments - Procedures and systems of control - The Academy Trust handbook - The Ensuring good estate management so that the trust's estate is safe, well maintained and complies with regulations.
-For example, the Trust has ensured that site staff recieve Fire Safety and Asbestos training and that this is used to help quantity risk and inform maintenance and investment decisions through the Premises Plan.
+- Audit and Responsible Officer reports

+- Tenders where required

+- Various policies, including for Pay and Investments

+- · Procedures and systems of control

+- The Academy Trust handbook

+- Ensuring good estate management so that the trust's estate is safe, well maintained and complies with regulations.
+For example, the Trust installed a new fire alarm in 2023/4.